Speed (Billy Idol song)

-"Speed" is a song by British rock musician Billy Idol, originally included in the soundtrack of the eponymous film.
+"Speed" is a song by the English rock singer Billy Idol, originally included in the soundtrack of the eponymous film.
 It was written by him and guitarist Steve Stevens, and released in August 1994 as the film's main song through Arista Records worldwide and Chrysalis Records in the United States.

 Background

 In early 1994, producers of the film Speed chose record producer Ralph Sall as music supervisor of the soundtrack.
 Sall was in charge of creating a concept album with a compilation of new and old songs in different genres and featuring diverse artists, with a theme similar to this action thriller film.
 The resulting soundtrack contains songs about speed, cars or travelling.
 Shortly after, Sall contacted Billy Idol and his close collaborator, guitarist Steve Stevens, to compose and record the film's main song with lyrics inspired by its plot.

 By that time, Idol's career was convulsed and in full decline after the critical and financial failure with his album Cyberpunk (1993).
 In addition, he was facing economic differences with his record label (EMI), and his personal problems with drug abuse were on the rise.
 Thus, this new song was an important opportunity to return to his audience.

 "Speed" was composed and recorded in a short time in Los Angeles with the support of an uncredited band, possibly completed with drummer Mark Schulman and bassist Larry Seymour (live members by that time).
 The song is based on a similar drum tempo and guitar riff that was the basis for Idol's "Rebel Yell" hit (1983), following the same formula in terms of feeling.